Forgery Lawyer Chicago

 How Forgery Cases Are Investigated

-Because forgery cases often depend heavily on technical evidence, a defense attorney must carefully review all documents and identify weaknesses in the prosecution’s case.
+Because forgery cases often depend heavily on technical evidence, a defense attorney must carefully review all documents, records, and expert opinions to identify weaknesses in the prosecution’s case.

 Defending Against Forgery Charges